Tyler Stephenson Player Props: Reds vs. Dodgers

 Tyler Stephenson At The Plate

-- Looking at the 57 games he has played this year, he's homered in three of them (5.3%), and in 1.3% of his trips to the dish.
+- In three games this season, he has hit a long ball (5.2%, and 1.3% of his trips to the dish).

-- Stephenson has picked up an RBI in 33.3% of his games this season, with more than one RBI in 5.3% of his games.
+- In 34.5% of his games this year, Stephenson has notched at least one RBI.
+In four of those games (6.9%) he recorded two or more RBI.

-- In 23 of 57 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 23 games this year (39.7%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.